bcaramiaux/ofxGVF/README.md

 **PureData**

-A compiled version of GVF for MacOSX (>10.8) can be found in `Build/Darwin/`.
-The help patch is in the `PureData` folder.
+A compiled version of GVF for MacOSX (>10.8) is provided together with its help patch.
 <br />

 To compile the GVF PureData object, open a terminal and do: